JoSampson175/Running-Game/README.md

 # Running-Game
-simple running game using opengl and free glut
+simple running game using opengl and free glut done in c++